St. Patrick’s Day has come and gone.

 2. Heat the olive oil in a large frying pan over medium-high heat.

-3. Add the cauliflower and cook for 3-4 minutes stirring occasionally, until golden brown.
+3. Add the onions and cauliflower and cook for 3-4 minutes stirring occasionally, until golden brown.

 4. Sprinkle with paprika, salt and pepper.

 5. Add water to the pan, cover and cook for 5 minutes more.

 6. Remove the lid and add in the corned beef.
 Cook for 2 minutes.

 7. Remove from the heat and sprinkle with fresh parsley.

 - Fiber: 2